 The child's welfare is of paramount importance, we are a child centred school and make all efforts possible to capture the voice of the child and to try and understand what their daily lived experiences are like.
 Ryecroft Middle School is a small Church of England school situated in a rural location near the JCB headquarters and typically attracts pupils from the feeder schools in Rocester, Denstone and Alton.
-The school received an Ofsted grading of 'Good' following a full inspection in November 2017.
-The report highlighted the following areas for improvement:
+The school received an Ofsted grading of 'Good' following a section 8 inspection in September 2022.
+The report highlighted the following areas in respect of safeguarding: